MohamadSalamaMouse/STRINGIFY/README.md

   cd Natural-Language-Processing
 ```

-3- Then run the main.asm using any 8086 assembler.
+3- Run the main.asm using any 8086 assembler.
 Note: [Turbo Assembler](https://sourceforge.net/projects/guitasm8086/)  is preferred cause we built project using it.

 ---
 ## Demo video